Djokovic labours through, London line-up complete

-PARIS Novak Djokovic survived a wobble to beat fellow Serb Viktor Troicki 4-6 6-3 6-1 and reach the Paris Masters quarter-finals as Andy Murray and Roger Federer oozed class in brilliant displays on Thursday.
+PARIS Novak Djokovic ran into a spot of bother before seeing off Davis Cup team mate Viktor Troicki 4-6 6-3 6-1 to secure his place in the quarter-finals of the Paris Masters Thursday.

-Czech Tomas Berdych booked his place in the ATP World Tour Finals with a 7-5 6-4 win over Serb Janko Tipsarevic.
-Berdych's win meant Jo-Wilfried Tsonga and Mardy Fish also qualified for the eight-man field at the November 20-27 event in London.
+Czech Tomas Berdych booked his place in the ATP World Tour Finals with a 7-5 6-4 win over Serbian Janko Tipsarevic.
+Berdych's win meant Jo-Wilfried Tsonga and Mardy Fish also qualified for the eight-man field in the November 20-27 event at the O2 in London.

-The line-up for the season-ending tournament is now complete as world number one Djokovic, Rafa Nadal, Murray, Federer and David Ferrer had already secured berths.
+The line-up for the season-ending tournament is now complete as Djokovic, Rafa Nadal, Andy Murray, Roger Federer and David Ferrer had already secured their berths.

-American Fish, however, pulled out of the Paris event due to injury during his third-round match against Argentine Juan Monaco, leading 6-1 6-7 2-1 after wasting two match points in the tiebreak.
+American Fish, however, pulled out of the Paris event with a possible thigh injury from his third-round match against Argentine Juan Monaco while leading 6-1 6-7 2-1, after wasting two match points in the tiebreak.

-Former world number one Roger Federer shone in a 6-2 6-4 defeat of local favourite Richard Gasquet in an entertaining match featuring a handful of spectacular shots from both players.

-"I like playing against Richard.
-He is a very good player, who always has several stunning shots in his bag," the Swiss third seed said courtside.

-Djokovic's phenomenal performance in winning three grand slam and five Masters titles this season seemed to be a distant memory as he found himself trailing following an unusual string of unforced errors against Troicki.
+Djokovic's phenomenal performance in winning three grand slam and five Masters titles this season seemed to be a distant memory as he found himself trailing following an unusual string of unforced errors.

 "It's only my second indoors event after December last year, so I'm still kind of getting used to the conditions," Djokovic told a news conference.